when the wind is not blowing and the sun is not shining.

 Energiasalv Pakri’s 500MW pumped-hydro energy storage project is one of the EU 8 key energy infrastructure projects and the only Estonian project that received funding from the Connecting Europe Facility CEF programme under the 2019 CEF-Energy call.

-The Innovation and Networks Executive Agency (INEA), under the powers delegated by the European Commission, and Energiasalv Pakri OÜ have signed grant agreement for conducting studies necessary to commence the construction works of Estonian PHES.
+The Innovation and Networks Executive Agency (INEA), under the powers delegated by the European Commission, and Energiasalv Pakri OÜ have signed grant agreement for conducting studies necessary to commence the construction works of Estonian PHS.
 The scope of envisaged studies entails geological investigations, Front-End Engineering Design (FEED) and environmental studies required to obtain building permit.
 The cost of proposed studies is up to 2,37 m€, up to 50% of which will be co-funded by INEA.
 The studies shall be completed by 31.03.2021 the latest.
-Estonian PHES is an innovative energy storage facility, which will significantly facilitate Estonian transition towards carbon neutral economy by enabling higher uptake of renewable energy into the energy system.
+Estonian PHS is an innovative energy storage facility, which will significantly facilitate Estonian transition towards carbon neutral economy by enabling higher uptake of renewable energy into the energy system.